An almost-frost...

 A gardening blank!

 All this garden maintenance, dull and completely functional, does not inspire creative thinking.
 The mind is a gardening blank - is this possible?
 Yes!
 But, peeping out from the semi-gloom underneath my fringe, I can see how well the shrubs in this rough garden are growing.
-Seedling Tagastes (tree lucernes), deliberately encouraged, have morphed into junior trees, and fill the sloping site rather nicely.
+Seedling Tagasastes (tree lucernes), deliberately encouraged, have morphed into junior trees, and fill the sloping site rather nicely.
 Phormiums roughly dug into planting holes have not only survived with no watering but are starting to bulk out.
 Lots of perennial Agastache seedlings are all ready, waiting to flower for next spring's bees.

 My dogs.